mohammedsafia/islamic/README.md

 # islamic

-Aى Islamic mobile application built with Flutter that provides users with useful Islamic features in a simple and responsive interface.
+An Islamic mobile application built with Flutter that provides users with useful Islamic features in a simple and responsive interface.

 ## Features